elastic/kibana/src/core/MIGRATION.md

   });
 }
 ```
+> Note: An equally valid approach is to extend `CoreSetup` with a `__legacy`
+> property instead of introducing a third parameter to your plugins lifecycle
+> function.
+The important thing is that you reduce the legacy API surface that
+> you depend on to a minimum by only picking and injecting the methods you
+> require and that you clearly differentiate legacy dependencies in a namespace.

 This introduces a layer between the legacy plugin system with hapi.js and the logic you want to move to the new plugin system.
 The functionality exposed through that layer is still provided from the legacy world and in some cases is still technically powered directly by hapi, but building this layer forced you to identify the remaining touch points into the legacy world and it provides you with control when you start migrating to new platform-backed services.